Golmaal Returns: Music

-The soundtrack was released on 19 September 2008 by director Rohit Shetty and actors Ajay Devgn, Tusshar Kapoor & Shreyas Talpade on the musical show Sa Re Ga Ma Pa Challenge 2009.
-While the film's soundtrack contains six new songs composed by Pritam for the sequel, the album also consists of songs from the first film.
+The soundtrack was released on 24 September 2008 by director Rohit Shetty and actors Ajay Devgn, Tusshar Kapoor & Shreyas Talpade on the musical show Sa Re Ga Ma Pa Challenge 2009.
+While the film's soundtrack contains six new songs composed by Pritam Chakraborty for the sequel, the album also consists of songs from the first film.
 Lyrics have been penned by Sameer.

 The music video of the song "Tha Kar Ke" cost ₹3.5 crore, making it the most expensive Bollywood music video up until that time.
 Its choreography and picturisation was reportedly inspired by the Sivaji song "Athiradee".

 Joginder Tuteja from IndiaFM gave the film's soundtrack 3 out of 5 stars and noted, that "Golmaal Returns is yet another winner from Pritam who delivers what is expected from a soundtrack for a film belonging to action-comedy genre.
 No one attempts to do anything exceptional or different from routine but walk the path which has been successful in the months gone by.
 The music may not go the Race (2008) way but does well enough to ensure immense awareness about the film due to its fast paced approach."
 According to the Indian trade website Box Office India, with around 14,00,000 units sold, this film's soundtrack album was the year's tenth highest-selling.

-Release
+Release and reception

 Box office

 Golmaal Returns was considered financially successful.
 It grossed between ₹420–450 million in the first five days.